 Players can also "snap" certain apps to their gameplay screen, which I'll discuss in depth a little later.

 Achievements are back with the Xbox One and presented within their own app in the operating system.
-Each achievement can be viewed in full-screen mode and, depending on the game, some achievements will actually record gameplay the moment they are unlocked.
+Each achievement's details can be viewed and, depending on the game, some achievements will actually record gameplay the moment they are unlocked.

 Microsoft is supporting independent game development for the platform, and those titles will be available exclusively in the Xbox One Game Store.
 Outside of digital-only offerings, all titles will be available in disc or digital form.
 If you buy digital versions of games, you can download and play them on any Xbox One you log in on.
 If you buy the disc version, that disc must follow you wherever you go.
 (The PS4 offers the same options for sharing digital and disc-based games.)